gamassss/weather-forecast-bot/README.md

 # weather-forecast-bot
 -Bot untuk memberi tau kapan hujan pada jam terdekat pada saat memanggil bot ini.
+-A bot to inform about the nearest rain time when calling this bot.

--Follow the steps below to have this bot on your Discord server.
+### Follow the steps below to have this bot on your Discord server.

 # Install NodeJS
 -You need to install [NodeJS](https://nodejs.org/en/) first.